Internment of Japanese Americans: Conditions in the camps

 According to a 1943 War Relocation Authority report, inmates were housed in "tar paper-covered barracks of simple frame construction without plumbing or cooking facilities of any kind".
 The spartan facilities met international laws, but left much to be desired.
 Many camps were built quickly by civilian contractors during the summer of 1942 based on designs for military barracks, making the buildings poorly equipped for cramped family living.
 Throughout many camps, twenty-five people were forced to live in space built to contain four, leaving no room for privacy.
+There are many testimonies that meal times, in particular, caused families to separate.
+Thousands of internees were even placed in horse stables which reeked of horse manure, with unclean surrounding and zero privacy among the people crowded into swiftly altered tiny spaces.
+Many of those incarcerated were children, and some historical sources describe long-term psychological effects, including fear, shame, and trauma.

 The Heart Mountain War Relocation Center in northwestern Wyoming was a barbed-wire-surrounded enclave with unpartitioned toilets, cots for beds, and a budget of 45 cents daily per capita for food rations.